BrainDynamicsUSYD/BrainPalimpsest/README.md

 If you use our code in your research, please cite us as follows (will be updated as soon as the paper gets accepted):

 J.C.
 Pang, K.M.
 Aquino, P.A.
 Robinson, T.C.
 Lacy, M.M.
-Schira, New fMRI windows reveal a palimpsest of brain activity, hemodynamics, and physiology, submitted to NeuroImage, 2017.
+Schira, New fMRI windows reveal a palimpsest of brain activity, hemodynamics, and physiology, submitted, 2017.

 # Other references related to this work